ashishtayal89/mernguide/Module1/ReadMe.md

 4. Testing scripts are commonly held in a /test directory and are triggered by a test runner such as Mocha.
 5. abc.yml : CI and CD deployment and testing file.
 6. Linting files like .jshintrc
-7. The linting, bundling, testing can be controlled by task runner like grunt or gulp
+7. The linting, bundling, testing can be controlled by task runner like grunt or gulp.
+These days we have webpack as an alternative to these in the form of a app bundler.
 8. Source control .gitignore and .git
 9. Code comments like @Param, @TODO, @Author, @Date
 10. Environment : How to fetch ennvironment specific configuration for a node application